China Epic & Yangtze River 15 Days

-Do your homeworkbefore your departure; the following information will help you prepare for atrouble free China vacation
+Do your homework before your departure; the following information will help you prepare for a

-3. Check your namespellings on your airline tickets, it must matches EXACTLY your name on yourpassport.
+3. Check the spelling of your name on the airline tickets, it must exactly match what is on your passport

-4. Check the weatherin the places you are going to visit in China and pack your baggage light andsmart.
+4. Check the weather in the places you are going to visit in China and pack your baggage accordingly

-5. Call the airlinerelated to get your seat pre-assigned and your special dietary request placedas soon as you receive your airline tickets.
+5. Call the airline to get your seat pre-assigned and your special dietary requests placed as soon as you receive your airline tickets

 Flights to China

 Contact the airline to confirm flight numbers and any possible schedule changes prior to leaving for the airport.
 Connecting passengers should verify, at the time of check-in, that luggage can be checked through to your final destination.
 For trans-Pacific flights, you must check in at least three hours prior to the scheduled departure time.